 To make your sweet potato taste like shrimp, there is a bit work needs to be done.
 Start with preparing sweet potato puree and combine it with a small amount of vegetable oil, garlic powder, and paprika to taste.
 Next step is add gluten flour to the mixture in order to reach a dough-like consistency and smooth texture.

 Then, flatten the dough and cut it into strips that are half an inch thick and two inches long.
 To bring this vegan shrimp a hint of true shellfish flavor, put together a broth by mixing water, salt, and seaweed.
 To cook this sweet potato vegan shrimp, put the strips in the chill broth and let them come to a boil.
 Leave it on medium heat for around 30 minutes and when it is cooked, it will float.

 The Perfect Vegetarian Shrimp Substitute

 Yup, you can get shrimp-like taste, texture, and appearance by using only one option.
 Let’s quickly check that vegan option out, shall we?

 In the modern age, people can easily get vegan versions of every food.
 To be honest, it’s pretty interesting.
 And just like other foods, you can definitely buy a vegan fake shrimp.

 This fake version of shrimp is exactly like the real shrimp.
 It contains the same taste, texture, and look.
 This type of fake shrimps is also known as plant-based shrimps.
-Because they are made from mostly algae and other sea plants.
+Because they are made from mostly algae (aquatic plants) and other aquatic plants.